-Despite the fact that the phrase “fake news” has become nearly ubiquitous in American politics in 2017, and despite the fact that trust in media is at an all-time low, the fact that a random person put up an image that was clearly digitally altered with the description “not Photoshopped” was enough evidence that many people needed in order to believe that it was indeed real, perhaps the work of a disgruntled employee.
+Despite the fact that the phrase "fake news" had become nearly ubiquitous in American politics in 2017, that a random person put up an image that was clearly digitally altered with the description "not Photoshopped" was sufficient evidence for many people to believe that it was indeed real, perhaps the work of a disgruntled employee.

-This image was created by @bornmiserable and posted to Twitter on 3 December 2017.
-A watermark for this Twitter user’s handle and web site (bornmiserable.com) is visible at the bottom right corner of the graphic.
-It’s difficult to read in the viral posting, but it’s clearly visible in @bornmiserable’s original tweet:
+This image was created by Twitter user @bornmiserable and tweeted on 3 December 2017.
+A watermark for this Twitter user's handle and website (bornmiserable.com) is visible at the bottom right corner of the graphic.
+It's difficult to read in the viral posting, but it was clearly visible in @bornmiserable's original tweet:

 This screengrab (minus the caption) was taken from a 7 November 2016 interview with McConnell about potential changes to Senate rules.
 In addition, @bornmiserable altered the date to make it appear that the video had aired in 2017.
 Here's a comparison of the doctored image (left) and the genuine video (right):